brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 ### Can I Use a Baseball Bat?

 Sure.
 Just use a quarterstaff and call it a baseball bat.
-That's probably the best way to go about doing this if you want a Harley Quinn type character.
+That's probably the best way to go about doing this if you want a Harley Quinn-type character.

 ## <a name="Getting-the-Most-From-Your-Attacks"></a>Getting the Most From Your Attacks